Protestantism in Mexico: Demographics

-In 2010 those who declared themselves Catholics represented 83.9 percent of the population aged 5 and older, evangelical Protestants or 7.6 percent, and other religions 2.5 percent and 4.6 percent reported having no religion.
-In 2020, Protestants account for 12% of population.
+According to the 2020 Mexican government census, 78% of the population has a Roman Catholic background, while 12% come from a Protestant or evangelical Protestant background.
+In 2010 those who declared themselves Catholics represented 83.9% of the population aged 5 and older, evangelical Protestants 7.6%, other religions 2.5% and 4.6% reported having no religion.

 The National Institute of Statistics and Geography (INEGI) reported that the number of evangelicals or Protestants rose from 4.9% in 1990 to 5.2% in 2000, reaching 7.6% in 2010.
+The Institute estimates that 20 million Mexicans are evangelical.
+More than 17 million Mexicans are Pentecostal and Charismatic.
+There 8 million Christians independent from denominations in Mexico.